blackflagsoftware/forge-go/base/tools/migration/README.md

 The tool will also allow you to run a more complex set of instructions via a separate binary.
 Warning, you will have to compile and make available that file in your process of deployment, files should end in *.bin and should be in normalized name format, see `NormalizeNames` for more details.

 #### NormalizeNames
 In order for this tool to run each script just once, the script/binary files will need to have a normalized name, in this case the file needs to start with a date format of YYYYMMDDhhmmss, i.e. 20230213010559-create-my-first-table.sql.
 This will put the files in order they need to run.
 The rest of the name is only for human readablity and is up to the user on what that is.
+Though the normalization process will replace any `"_" or " "` to `-`, just to keep the file names consistent.

 ### Usage